 First, grab a coffee at one of the many bustling shops.
 You’ll have plenty of choices – each spot has its own vibe.
 If you’re a coffee aficionado, head for BOXCAR Coffee Roasters.
 Roasted at altitude, this is far and away the best java in town.
 THE CUP serves a great cold brew (and has milkshakes!).
 OZO COFFEE is popular among the work from home crowd, as is LAUGHING GOAT COFFEE HOUSE – good spots to catch locals and their artistic, literary & musical expression in their natural habitat.
 Book lovers will appreciate TRIDENT CAFE, which doubles as a used book store and has live music on occasion.

 Time for some shopping!
-BOULDER ARTS & CRAFTS GALLERY features a selection of handcrafted American gifts including jewelry, woodwork, ceramics, pottery, photography and fibre arts.
-One of the oldest artist cooperatives in the United States, the gallery represents many artists from Colorado and others from across the country.
-Most items are one-of-a-kind or produced in very limited quantities.
+R GALLERY & ART BAR features a selection of handcrafted American gifts including jewelry, woodwork, ceramics, pottery, photography and fibre arts.
+The gallery represents many artists from Colorado, and most items are one-of-a-kind or produced in very limited quantities.
 ALPINE MODERN has more of a global fare.
 The flagship store on Pearl Street has a carefully-curated selection of lifestyle and home décor items from around the world.
 There’s also an adjoining café if you need to check some emails or grab a quick snack.
 Both spots are great places to purchase gifts or travel trinkets for yourself or your loved ones.

 For dinner, splurge on a night out at one of the city’s acclaimed restaurants.
 OAK AT FOURTEENTH is consistently voted one of the best restaurants in the Southwest, and has an ever-evolving seasonal menu and enviable wine list.
 Lunch or dinner, the standout selections are their small plates.
 Make sure to order a few things to share with the table before diving into entrees.